 Isabelle Eccles Morley,

 Outside of work, I spend as much time outdoors as possible.
-I enjoy wildlife photography, particularly birds, and the photos you see on my blog are all my own.
+I enjoy wildlife photography, particularly birds.
 I'm especially fond of barred owls, black-crowned night herons, and bald eagles.
-However, one of my other favorite animals is squirrels, and sometimes I struggle to reconcile loving both predator and prey.
-If I lived anywhere besides the Boston area, it would be somewhere in the highlands of Scotland (left picture) or one of the San Juan Islands in Washington (bottom right), largely because of the amazing wildlife there.
+My other favorite animals are orcas, a force unto themselves, and squirrels, a very underappreciated animal, in my opinion.
+If I lived anywhere besides the Boston area, it would be somewhere in the highlands of Scotland (left picture) or one of the San Juan Islands in Washington (right), mainly because of the wildlife there.

 I'm a mother of three (two human babies, one canine baby), and I appreciate the immense joy and incredible challenge of caring for them.
 If you choose to work with me, you should be prepared to hear my eldest, an 8lb toy poodle, snoring as loudly as a rottweiler during sessions.
 No matter what I do, he saves his loudest noises for when I'm working.

 I've been with my husband for a decade and I feel fortunate that he tolerates me feeding the squirrels in our yard and enjoys hearing about psychology.
 Otherwise, we'd be in some serious trouble.